Lee Hanee: Early life

 Lee Hanee is the middle child of three, and has an elder sister and a younger brother.
 Her father, Lee Sang-eob, was a high-ranking official with the National Intelligence Service.
 Her mother, Moon Jae-suk, has a PhD in Korean music history and is a professor at Ewha Womans University as well as music director of the Gimhae Gayageum Orchestra.
 Her sister is Lee Seul-gi, a member of the KBS Orchestra of Traditional Korean Music.
 Lee's maternal uncle is politician Moon Hee-sang (former Speaker of the National Assembly).

 Lee graduated from Seoul National University with high honors in traditional Korean music.
 She received her master's degree from the same university.

 Career

 Beauty pageant

 Lee won the 2006 Miss Korea pageant and represented South Korea in the Miss Universe 2007.
-She managed to break into the Top 5 and was placed 3rd runner-up; Riyo Mori from Japan was crowned Miss Universe that year.
+She managed to break into the Top 5 and placed as 3rd runner-up; Riyo Mori from Japan was crowned Miss Universe that year.
 Lee was also named Miss Grand Slam 2007.